andrewjmack/coronary-disease-predictive-model/README.md

 ## PHASE III - More Robust Hyperparameter Attempts

-* Attempts 9-10 (with several run in each) focused on running more robust models with more epochs, a large range of layers, initial neurons and iterations tested
+* Attempts 9-10 (with several runs in each) focused on running more robust models with more epochs, a larger range of layers, initial neurons and iterations tested.
+* Up to 200 epochs
+* Upper limit of first layer neurons increased from 10 to 100
+* Upper limit of layers increased from 6 to 10
+* Up to 3 iterations vs 1
 Ran 508-762 trials with some run times over 1 hour!
 * Attempts 9.1-9.4 done using dataset with replaced cholesterol values